-- The United States now ranks third (3rd) following China and India in the number of people who are not professing Christians; in other words, the U.S. is becoming an ever increasing “un-reached people group.”
+- The United States now ranks third (3rd) following China and India in the number of people who are not professing Christians; in other words, the U.S. is becoming an ever-inncreasing, un-reached people group.

 - Half of all churches in the US did not add any new members to their ranks in the last two years.

-- So, why do they leave-besides because of death?
+- So why do they leave for other reasons than death?
 Why are they not coming?”

 The Religious System’s Excuses